-Mail on your Mac is not behaving like it used to do?
+Mail on your Mac is misbehaving — or not showing up at all?
 Want a fresh start with your email?
-While you cannot uninstall and reinstall Mail on macOS, find out here how to reset Mail on a Mac so it is like new.
+While you cannot uninstall and reinstall Mail on macOS, find out here how to reset the Mail app on a Mac ⤓ so it is like new.

-How to Reset Mail on a Mac (like Uninstall and Reinstall)
+How to Reset the Mac Mail App to Factory Fresh (like Uninstall and Reinstall)

 Time needed: 10 minutes